-150 4.2 Thematic analysis
+4.2 Thematic analysis

 Thematic analysis (Braun and Clarke, 2006) was used to analyse the meaning behind both textual and drawn responses.
 This finds patterns, known as qualitative codes, in the data which are then grouped into broader related themes.
-Instead of using pre-determined codes, the analysis drew on grounded theory (Robson, 2011; Silverman, 2010), allowing the themes to emerge from the data itself as outlined in Appendix B. This more exploratory and data-driven approach enables unexpected outcomes and impacts (be they positive or negative) to come to light, rather than analysing the qualitative data only through a particular lens based on specific intended outcomes.
+Instead of using pre-determined codes, the analysis drew on grounded theory (Robson, 2011; Silverman, 2010), allowing the themes to emerge from the data, as outlined in Appendix B. This more exploratory and data-driven approach enables unexpected outcomes and impacts (whether positive or negative) to come to light, rather than analysing the qualitative data only through a particular lens based on specific intended outcomes.
 The main themes and underlying (typically antithetical) codes determined by the first author are given in Table 1.

-We quantify the number of responses in each theme and qualitative code (cf. Sandelowski, 2001; Sandelowski et al., 2009; Maxwell, 2010) to investigate any changes from before to after the soundscape experience.
-These are shown in Figure 4 relative to the total responses (panel a) and within each theme (panel b).
+We quantify the number of responses in each theme and qualitative code (see Sandelowski, 2001; Sandelowski et al., 2009; Maxwell, 2010) to investigate any changes from before to after the soundscape experience.
+These are shown in Fig. 4 relative to the total responses (Fig. 4a) and within each theme (Fig. 4b).

 The theme of sound is highly relevant to the activity and was commonly expressed both before and after.
-Responses beforehand mostly considered space to be quiet/silent ($61 \pm 3\%$ within the theme).
-However, a non-negligible fraction thought it to be loud, which may be due to participants second-guessing the question because of the nature of the activity and/or the phrasing by undergraduate ambassadors.
-Nonetheless, the overwhelming majority ($97 \pm 1\%$ within the theme) after the experience
+Responses beforehand mostly considered space to be quiet and/or silent $(61 \pm 3\%)$ within the theme).
+However, a non-negligible frac-